Palazuelos Variscite Cabochon Triangle media thumbnails

 Why is the triangular shape less common?

-Is it suitable for a ring?
+Can it be used for a ring?

 Is it treated or dyed?